D/S Sollund

 Dave Napier, England came across a gravestone for a Norwegian seaman named H. A. Jæger Nilsen.
 He took this picture of it and sent it to me.

-I looked the name up in "Våre Falne", a series of 4 books listing all Norwegian casualties during WW II, and found a Håkon Arnfeldt Jæger Nilsen from Bodø who served as stoker on Sollund and drowned in Bristol after having stepped off the quay in the blackout on Sept.
+I looked the name up in "Våre Falne", a series of 4 books naming Norwegians who died during the war, and found a Håkon Arnfeldt Jæger Nilsen from Bodø who served as stoker on Sollund and drowned in Bristol after having stepped off the quay in the blackout on Sept.
 1-1942 (birthdate is given as May 15-1904 in the book).
 According to Page 5, Sollund had arrived Bristol that same day.

 He's buried in Arno's Vale Cemetery, Bristol.
 If a relative sees this and would like a larger, better quality picture, I'd be glad to pass it on; just contact me via the following address: